Cardiac arrest: Diagnosis

 Cardiac arrest is synonymous with clinical death.
-Historical information and a physical exam can diagnose cardiac arrest and provide information regarding the potential cause and prognosis.
-The provider taking the person's clinical history should aim to determine if the episode was observed by anyone else, what time the episode took place, what the person was doing (in particular if there was any trauma), and if there were involvement of drugs.
-The physical examination portion of diagnosing cardiac arrest focuses on the absence of a pulse.
-In many cases, lack of a carotid pulse is the gold standard for diagnosing cardiac arrest.
-Lack of a pulse in the periphery (radial/pedal) may also result from other conditions (e.g. shock) or simply an error on the part of the rescuer.
-Studies have shown that rescuers may often make a mistake when checking the carotid pulse in an emergency, whether they are healthcare professionals or lay persons.
+The physical examination to diagnose cardiac arrest focuses on the absence of a pulse.
+In many cases, lack of a central pulse (carotid arteries and/or femoral arteries) is the gold standard.
+Lack of a pulse in the periphery (radial/pedal) may also result from other conditions (e.g. shock) or be the rescuer's misinterpretation.

+Obtaining a thorough history can help inform the potential cause and prognosis.
+The provider taking the person's clinical history should try to learn whether the episode was observed by anyone else, when it happened, what the patient was doing (in particular whether there was any trauma), and whether drugs were involved.

+During resuscitation efforts, continuous monitoring equipment including EKG leads should be attached to the patient so that providers can analyze the electrical activity of the cardiac cycle and use this information to guide the management efforts.
+EKG readings will help to identify the arrhythmia present and allow the team to monitor any changes that occur with the administration of CPR and defibrillation.
+Clinicians classify cardiac arrest into "shockable" versus "non-shockable", as determined by the EKG rhythm.
+This refers to whether a particular class of cardiac dysrhythmia is treatable using defibrillation.
+The two "shockable" rhythms are ventricular fibrillation and pulseless ventricular tachycardia, while the two "non-shockable" rhythms are asystole and pulseless electrical activity.
+Moreover, in the post-resuscitation patient, a 12-lead EKG can help identify some causes of cardiac arrest, such as STEMI which may require specific treatments.

 Point-of-care ultrasound (POCUS) is a tool that can be used to examine the movement of the heart and its force of contraction at the patient's bedside.
-POCUS can accurately diagnose cardiac arrest in hospital settings, overcoming some of the shortcomings of diagnosis through checking the central pulse (carotid arteries or subclavian arteries), as well as detecting movement and contractions of the heart.
+POCUS can accurately diagnose cardiac arrest in hospital settings, as well as visualize cardiac wall motion contractions.
 Using POCUS, clinicians can have limited, two-dimensional views of different parts of the heart during arrest.
 These images can help clinicians determine whether electrical activity within the heart is pulseless or pseudo-pulseless, as well as help them diagnose the potentially reversible causes of an arrest.
 Published guidelines from the American Society of Echocardiography, American College of Emergency Physicians, European Resuscitation Council, and the American Heart Association, as well as the 2018 preoperative Advanced Cardiac Life Support guidelines, have recognized the potential benefits of using POCUS in diagnosing and managing cardiac arrest.